mjfrigaard/katacoda-scenarios/how-to-create-column-charts-in-r-with-ggplot2/intro.md

 ### Welcome!

 Welcome to '*How to Create Column Charts in R with ggplot2*'!
-In this scenario, we will cover how to build a **column charts** of two variables.
+In this scenario, we will cover how to build a **column chart** using two variables.

 This scenario assumes you've done some data wrangling with [`tidyr` and `dplyr`](https://katacoda.com/orm-mfrigaard/scenarios/01-format-shape-data), and [data visualization with `ggplot2`](https://www.katacoda.com/orm-mfrigaard/scenarios/02-intro-ggplot2).